clocks

 repetition and sync

-you can sleep according to units of tempo (beats) by using clock.sync
+You can sleep according to units of tempo (beats) by using clock.sync

 instead of clock.sleep